jewelsofthought/neshama/site/posts/qkab/gravity.md

 - Remember the starting point, ø, zero, the origin.
 - Stay at that point
 - hold it
-- begin to imagine this point moving – while “holding” on to the starting point
+- begin to imagine this point moving – while "holding" on to the starting point